Numerical computation of generalized Wasserstein distances with applications to traffic model analysis: Introduction

 Anticipating the conclusions, we can say that Figalli \& Gigli approach appears to be preferable among all, mainly for two reasons: (i) it is the most manageable from the computational point of view (easy to code, fast computation), and (ii) it is the most informative on the modeling side.

 \paragraph{Plan of the paper.} The paper is organized as follows.
-In Sect.~\ref{sec:WD} we recall the main motivations of the paper and we set up notations for linear programming and discrete-to-discrete optimal mass transport.
-In Sect.~\ref{sec:GWD} we recall the definition and the basic properties of some known unbalanced optimal transport-type distances between positive Borel measures of finite mass, along with indications for their numerical computation in the discrete-to-discrete case.
-In Sect.~\ref{sec:numerical_tests} we test the actual implementation of the aforementioned computational approaches, their interplay with the numerical boundary, and their capability to detect significant patterns, with examples in which the exact value of the distances is available analytically.
-In Sect.~\ref{sec:traffic} these conclusions are applied in the context of traffic analysis in order to achieve various goals: (i) to assess the impact of boundary conditions, (ii) to evaluate the sensitivity to traffic lights frequency variations, and (iii) to compare forecasts depending on whether or not the model takes inertial effects into account.
+In Section \ref{sec:WD} we recall the main motivations of the paper and we set up notations for linear programming and discrete-to-discrete optimal mass transport.
+In Section \ref{sec:GWD} we recall the definition and the basic properties of some known unbalanced optimal transport-type distances between positive Borel measures of finite mass.
+In Section \ref{sec:GWDcomputational} we revisit the distances in the discrete-to-discrete case and, more important, we propose computational approaches for their approximation.
+The distances are then compared on an academic numerical test.
+In addition -- postponed in the Appendix -- we present some tests specifically designed for each distance in which the exact value is available analytically, in order to study their interplay with the numerical boundary and their capability to detect significant patterns.
+In Section \ref{sec:traffic} the proposed methods are applied in the context of traffic analysis, in order to achieve various goals: (i) to assess the impact of boundary conditions, (ii) to evaluate the sensitivity to traffic lights, (iii) to compare forecasts depending on whether or not the model takes inertial effects into account, and (iv) to compare the usage of the distances in calibration and validation phases.
+The paper ends with a final discussion.